Cognitive Load-based Affective Workload Allocation for Multi-human Multi-robot Teams: Acknowledgment

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Wonse Jo} received the B.S. in robotics engineering from Hoseo University, South Korea in 2013 and M.S. degrees in electronic engineering from the Kyung-Hee University, South Korea, in 2015.
 He is currently pursuing the Ph.D. degree in computer and information technology at Purdue University, West Lafayette, IN, USA.
-His research interests include affective robotics/computing, human multi-robot interaction, environmental robotics, and field robotics. \end{IEEEbiography}
+His research interests include social human-robot interaction (sHRI), affective robotics, human multi-robot interaction, robot perception, environmental robotics, and field robotics.\end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Ruiqi Wang} (Student Member, IEEE) received a B.E. degree in robotics engineering from Beijing University of Chemical Technology, Beijing, China, in 2020.
 He is currently working towards a Ph.D. degree in the Department of Computer and Information Technology at Purdue University, West Lafayette, IN, USA.
-His research interests include human-robot interaction, affective robotics, and human-in-the-loop robot learning. \end{IEEEbiography}
+His research interests include human-robot interaction, affective robotics, and human-in-the-loop robot learning.\end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Baijian Yang} (Member, IEEE) received his Ph.D. in Computer Science from Michigan State University, and his MS and BS in Automation (EECS) from Tsinghua University.
 He is currently a Professor at the Department of Computer and Information Technology, Purdue University.
 He served as a steering committee member of IEEE Cybersecurity Initiative between 2015 and 2017, and served as a board director of ATMAE from 2014-2016.
-His research interests include cybersecurity, data-driven security analytics, and applied machine learning.
+His research interests include cybersecurity, data-driven security analytics, and applied machine learning. \end{IEEEbiography}

-In addition to his rich academic background, he holds several industry certifications, such as CISSP, MCSE, and Six Sigma Black Belt and has published two books on Windows Phone Programming. \end{IEEEbiography}